KYOT

 KYOT (95.5 FM) is a commercial adult hits music radio station located in Phoenix, Arizona, United States.
 Owned and operated by iHeartMedia, its studios are located in Phoenix near Sky Harbor Airport and its transmitter is in South Mountain Park.
 During the period when sister station 99.9 KEZ airs Christmas music, KYOT is the de facto station for KEZ's normal format, as the playlists are slightly adjusted to align with the KEZ audience.

-Despite the station's call sign and former "The Coyote" branding (used from 1993 to 2011), there is no affiliation of any kind with the Arizona Coyotes, the former local National Hockey League team.
+Despite the station's call sign and former "The Coyote" branding (used from 1993 to 2011), there was no affiliation of any kind with the Arizona Coyotes, the former local National Hockey League team.
 (The KYOT call letters came before the original Winnipeg Jets moved to Phoenix and became the Coyotes in the late 1990s.)

 History

-On July 29, 1956, at 6 p.m., KELE signed on the air as the second FM station in the city of Phoenix, joining KFCA, the radio station of Phoenix College, which began transmissions in 1951.
+On July 29, 1956, at 6 p.m., KELE signed on the air as the second FM station in Phoenix, Arizona, joining KFCA, the radio station of Phoenix College, which began transmissions in 1951.
 The construction permit for the station, which bore the KONI-FM callsign for the first 19 days of its permit history in 1955, was owned by James T. Ownby; before signing on, Ownby sold the station to ANJO Broadcasters and Telecasters, which moved the station from the original 98.5 dial position to 95.5.

 In 1962, KELE was sold to Camelback Broadcasting; the next year, after being off the air for several months, KELE became KRFM with an easy listening music format.
 Camelback promptly sold KRFM to Arizona FM.

 Following an acquisition by Harte-Hanks, on January 15, 1978, the call letters were changed to KQYT, retaining its easy listening music format, branded as "Quiet 95“.
-On July 22, KQYT accidentally made a false alarm by accidentally playing the "White Card" Emergency Broadcast System Emergency Action Notification in the middle of their station ID, unlike WCCO-AM in Minneapolis and WOWO-AM in Fort Wayne, Indiana seven years prior.
+On July 22, KQYT accidentally made a false alarm by accidentally playing the "White Card" Emergency Broadcast System Emergency Action Notification in the middle of their station ID, unlike WCCO in Minneapolis and WOWO in Fort Wayne, Indiana seven years prior.